ntustison/Histograms/Text/methods2.md

 ### University of Virginia cohort

-A retrospective dataset was collected consisting of young healthy ($n=10$), older healthy ($n=7$), cystic fibrosis (CF) ($n=14$), interstitial lung disease (ILD) ($n=10$), and chronic obstructive pulmonary disease ($n=10$).
+A retrospective dataset was collected consisting of young healthy ($n=10$ subjects), older healthy ($n=7$ subjects), cystic fibrosis (CF) ($n=14$ subjects), interstitial lung disease (ILD) ($n=10$ subjects), and chronic obstructive pulmonary disease ($n=10$ subjects).
 MR imaging with hyperpolarized 129Xe gas was performed under an Institutional Review Board (IRB) approved protocol with written informed consent obtained from each subject.
 In addition, all imaging was performed under a Food and Drug Administration (FDA) approved physician’s Investigational New Drug application.
 MRI data were acquired on a 1.5 T whole-body MRI scanner (Siemens Avanto, Siemens Medical Solutions, Malvern, PA) with broadband capabilities and a flexible 129Xe chest radiofrequency coil (RF; IGC Medical Advances, Milwaukee, WI; or Clinical MR Solutions, Brookfield, WI).
-During a $\leq 10$
+During a $\leq 10$ \textcolor{black}{second}
-\textcolor{blue}{second} breath-hold following the inhalation of $\approx 1000$ mL of hyperpolarized 129Xe mixed with nitrogen up to a volume equal to 1/3 forced vital capacity (FVC) of the respective subject, a set of 15-17 contiguous coronal lung slices were collected to cover the entire lungs.
-Parameters of the gradient echo (GRE) sequence with a spiral k-space sampling with 12 interleaves for 129Xe MRI were as follows: repetition time msec / echo time msec, 7/1; flip angle, 20$^{\circ}$; matrix, 128 $\times$ 128: in-plane voxel size, 4 $\times$ 4 mm; section slice thickness, 15 mm; and intersection gap, none.
+breath-hold following the inhalation of $\approx 1000$ mL of hyperpolarized 129Xe mixed with nitrogen up to a volume equal to 1/3 forced vital capacity (FVC) of the respective subject, a set of 15-17 contiguous coronal lung slices were collected to cover the entire lungs.
+Parameters of the gradient echo (GRE) sequence with a spiral k-space sampling with 12 interleaves for 129Xe MRI were as follows: repetition time msec / echo time msec, 7/1; flip angle, 20$^{\circ}$; matrix, 128 $\times$ 128: in-plane voxel size, 4 $\times$ 4 mm;
+section slice thickness, 15 mm; and intersection gap, none.
 The data were deidentified prior to analysis.
 These data are available upon request and through a data sharing agreement.

 ### Harvard Dataverse cohort